cynthia/yael/doc/tutorial/tuto_imgindexing.rst

   close;

 The output looks as follows.
-The query is the top-left images, and then the queries are displayed.
+The query is the top-left image, and then the queries are displayed.
 The title gives the number of matches and the normalized score used to rank the images.
 The matches are displayed in yellow (and the non-matching descriptors in red).